3MFConsortium/spec_booleans/3MF Boolean operations.md

 The 3MF Core Specification defines the \<components> element in the \<object> resource as definition of a tree of different objects to form an assembly, with the intent to allow the reuse of model definitions for an efficient encoding.
 The resultant shape of a \<components> element is the aggregation :of each \<component> object element.

-This extension is based in a simplified Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).
+This extension defines how to combine different objects into a single object.
+It is based in Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).

-However, to limit complexity in the consumer, this spec reduces the scope to an ordered sequence of boolean operations (left to right).
+However, to limit complexity in the consumer, this spec reduces the GCG scope to an ordered sequence of boolean operations (left to right in diagram below).

 ![CSG binary sequence](images/Csg_sequence.png)

 This document describes a new element \<booleans> in the \<mesh> elements that specifies a new mesh element type, other than triangle mesh.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

-The \<booleans> element defines a new mesh type conforming a sequence of boolean operations to referenced meshes.
+The \<booleans> element defines a sequence of boolean operations to the referenced meshes.

 This is a non-backwards compatible change since it declares a different content of the mesh element, with empty vertices and triangles.
 Therefore, a 3MF package which uses "booleans" meshes MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.